 We also formulate without the use of artificial binders and fillers, as those can also impact how the body absorbs and uses nutrients.

 Pro tip: Cost doesn’t always equal quality.
-While you’ll likely spend more on supplements that are traceable and have better ingredients, it’s not always the case—it’s important to see where brands source their ingredients from, or lookout for an NSF certification (more on this later).
+While you’ll likely spend more on supplements that are traceable and have trademarked ingredients, but it’s not always the case—it’s important to see where brands source their ingredients from, or lookout for an NSF certification.

 Where are VitaminLab supplements manufactured?

 Our in-house NSF GMP certified manufacturing facility is based in Victoria, British Columbia, Canada.
-Due to the unique nature of our custom supplements, each formula is made fresh to order.
+Due to the unique nature of our custom supplements, each formula is completely custom and made-to-order.
 We oversee every step of manufacturing to ensure the highest quality products.
-We weigh, mix, measure, encapsulate, bottle and ship each individual formula at our in-house lab.
+We weigh, mix, measure, encapsulate, bottle and ship each individual formula in our in-house lab.

 What are GMPs?